nualagr/readnreviewed/README.md

 6. Making sure that the correct GitHub profile was displayed, the Read n' Reviewed repository was entered into the search box.

-7. When found the button 'Connect' was clicked.
+7. When found, the button 'Connect' was clicked.

 8. Next the configuration variables were set in Heroku.
     - Within the 'Settings' tab for the app the button 'Reveal Config Vars' was clicked.